jgnunes/papers_reading/genomics/cheng2020.md

 # Highlights
 ## 1. Primary vs alternate assembly
-* It produces a pair of assemblies, one **primary** assembly representing a mosaic of homologous haplotypes, and one **alternate** assembly composed of short haplotype-specific contigs (haplotigs) for alleles absent from the primary assembly.
+* It (Falcon-unzip) produces a pair of assemblies, one **primary** assembly representing a mosaic of homologous haplotypes, and one **alternate** assembly composed of short haplotype-specific contigs (haplotigs) for alleles absent from the primary assembly.
 * The alternate assembly is often fragmented and does not represent a complete haplotype, making it less useful in practice.

 ## 2. On HiCanu (a competitor) limitations